What is Jungian Analysis?

 We find within ourselves manifestations of the Shadow, the Anima and Animus, the Great Father and Great Mother and other archetypal energies.
 We thereby become more aware of our connection to basic life forces that we have previously overlooked or have only partially recognized.

-The work of therapy is done with a Jungian Analyst, a professional who has undergone long-term analysis her/himself and who has earned a diploma from a Jung Institute after completing an extensive program of training, typically requiring the equivalent of three or four years of full-time studies, two sets of examinations, and the completion of a thesis.
+The work of therapy is done with a Jungian Analyst, a professional who has themself undergone long-term analysis and who has earned a diploma from a Jung Institute after completing an extensive program of training, typically requiring the equivalent of three or four years of full-time studies, two sets of examinations, and the completion of a thesis.

 To find a Jungian Analyst in Maine, please refer to our list below:

 Jungian Analysts in Maine

 This list is furnished solely for informational purposes and does not constitute an endorsement or recommendation by the Maine Jung Center for Studies in Analytical Psychology.

 17 South Street

 Rick Bouchard, LCSW

 245 River Road

 Victoria Hart, LCSW